wp-plugins/media-library-assistant/readme.txt

 * `mla_caption`: replaces the attachment caption text displayed beneath the thumbnail of each gallery item.

+* `mla_target`: adds an HTML "target" attribute to the hyperlink for each gallery item; see below.

-All three of these parameters support the Markup and Attachment-specific substitution arguments defined for Markup Templates.
-For example, if you code `mla_rollover_text="{+date+} : {+description+}"`, the rollover text will contain the upload date, a colon, and the full description of each gallery item.
+The first three parameters support the Markup and Attachment-specific substitution arguments defined for Markup Templates.
+For example, if you code `mla_rollover_text='{+date+} : {+description+}'`, the rollover text will contain the upload date, a colon, and the full description of each gallery item.
 Simply add "{+" before the substitution parameter name and add "+}" after the name.
 Note that the enclosing delimiters are different than those used in the templates, since the shortcode parser reserves square brackets ("[" and "]") for its own use.

+The "mla_target" parameter accepts any value and adds an HTML "target" attribute to the hyperlink with that value.
+For example, if you code `mla_target="_blank"` the item will open in a new window or tab.
+You can also use "_self", "_parent", "_top" or the "<em>framename</em>" of a named frame.

 <h4>Google File Viewer Support</h4>